Granddave/site/content/posts/tailscale-on-pfsense.md

 IP addresses aren't always fun to use, especially when pfSense has a nice DNS server with records for all local hosts via the DHCP reservations.
 To be able to access the hosts on the internal subnet behind pfSense via their hostname we need to tell Tailscale to use pfSense's DNS server.

-1. On the Tailscale backend, navigate to *DNS > Nameservers*
+1. On the Tailscale backend, navigate to [*DNS > Nameservers*](https://login.tailscale.com/admin/dns)
 2. Press *Add nameserver > Custom...*
-3. Under *Nameserver*
-    1. Enter the internal IP address of the pfSense box (or where the internal DNS server is hosted)
+    1. Under *Nameserver*, enter the internal IP address of the pfSense box (or where the internal DNS server is hosted)
     2. Enable Split DNS by checking *Restrict to domain*
     3. Enter the domain name suffix, e.g. `example.com` to be able access a host with `server.example.com` as hostname.
 This way only the internal records are resolved by pfSense.